- Serves: 3 to 4

 Lastly, drain (if using canned) and measure out the chickpeas.
 Rinse.
 Gather the chili flakes and coconut oil. **Note: If desired, omit the oil and dry-sauté the onions with a bit of vegetable stock or water.

-To cook the dish, heat a large Dutch oven or deep sauté pan over medium heat and then add the oil, followed by the onions and a good pinch of salt.
+To cook the dish, heat a large Dutch oven or deep sauté pan over low to medium-low heat and then add the oil, followed by the onions and a good pinch of salt.
 Let the onions sweat for about 10 minutes or until translucent (in this case, a bit of color is fine).
 Once soft, add the garlic and ginger and let cook for another minute or so.
 Add the sun-dried tomatoes, lemon zest and chili flakes.
 Let cook for another minute or so.

 Next, add the chickpeas and stir to coat in the tomato mixture.
 At this point, turn up the heat slightly and sort of fry the chickpeas a bit.
 Keep an eye on them though so they don’t scorch.
 You just want them to have a little color.
 This should only take a few minutes.